bauwenst/TkTkT/README.md

 - `tktkt.factories`: contains a bunch of pre-defined constructor calls, for both vocabularies and tokenisers:
   - `tktkt.factories.deserialisation`: contains classes that load the files for specific tokenisers.
   - `tktkt.factories.tokenisers`: contains tokeniser factories.
+  - `tktkt.factories.preprocessing`: contains a bunch of pre-defined preprocessors so you don't have to.
+    Check out the `ModernEnglishPreprocessor`, for example.
 - `tktkt.evaluation`: contains procedures to quantify a `Tokeniser` with through inference.
 - `tktkt.visualisation`: contains procedures to generate explanatory LaTeX code about some models.
 - `tktkt.util`: contains tools peripheral to tokenisation, like string formatting, combinatoric calculations, iterable functions, timing, etc...